joamaro97/azure-network-protocols/README.md

 <img src="https://i.imgur.com/p8GKYp8.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Upon returning to the Windows VM, I notice that the ICMP traffic is blocked now that the inbound security rule is in place.
+Coming back to the windows VM, I noticed the connection have been interrupted it or as shown in powershell "request timed out".
 After changing the rule to allow traffic again, the perpetual ping resolves without timing out.
 </p>
 <br />